-The Energy Division will review the responses to the RFP and will score the proposals based on the selection criteria and requirements in Appendix A. Energy Division will select the Program Manager and direct the selected IOU to contract with the Program Manager and to renew or extend the contract as appropriate.
+The Energy Division will review the responses to the RFP and will score the proposals based on the selection criteria and requirements in Appendix A. Energy Division will select the Program Manager and direct it to submit a final program implementation plan to the Director of Energy Division for approval.
+Following this approval, Energy Division will direct the selected IOU to contract with the Program Manager and to renew or extend the contract as appropriate.
 The Energy Division will oversee the contract between the utility and the Program Manager throughout the life of the program.
+Energy Division should ensure the mainstream CSI program administrators coordinate with the low-income Program manager to facilitate implementation of the low-income solar incentive program.

-The utility contracting with the Program Manager will enter into a cofunding agreement with each of the other utilities specifying how each of the other utilities will fund its share of the cost of program management from its Low-Income Program funds.
+The utility contracting with the Program Manager will enter into a co-funding agreement with each of the other utilities specifying how each of the other utilities will fund its share of the cost of program management from its Low-Income Program funds.
 The contracting utility will then pay the Program Manager.
 The co-funding agreement will govern all financial transactions among the utilities for the low-income incentive program based on the program budget described in Section 3 of this order.